kedro-org/kedro/docs/source/data/data_catalog.md

 All supported data connectors are available in [`kedro.extras.datasets`](/kedro.extras.datasets).

-## Using the Data Catalog within Kedro configuration
+## Use the Data Catalog within Kedro configuration

 Kedro uses configuration to make your code reproducible when it has to reference datasets in different locations and/or in different environments.

 You can copy this file and reference additional locations for the same datasets.
 For instance, you can use the `catalog.yml` file in `conf/base/` to register the locations of datasets that would run in production, while copying and updating a second version of `catalog.yml` in `conf/local/` to register the locations of sample datasets that you are using for prototyping your data pipeline(s).

-There is built-in functionality for `conf/local/` to overwrite `conf/base/` [described in the documentation about configuration](../kedro_project_setup/configuration.md).
+Built-in functionality for `conf/local/` to overwrite `conf/base/` is [described in the documentation about configuration](../kedro_project_setup/configuration.md).
 This means that a dataset called `cars` could exist in the `catalog.yml` files in `conf/base/` and `conf/local/`.
 In code, in `src`, you would only call a dataset named `cars` and Kedro would detect which definition of `cars` dataset to use to run your pipeline - `cars` definition from `conf/local/catalog.yml` would take precedence in this case.

-The Data Catalog also works with the `credentials.yml` in `conf/local/`, allowing you to specify usernames and passwords required to load certain datasets.
+The Data Catalog also works with the `credentials.yml` file in `conf/local/`, allowing you to specify usernames and passwords required to load certain datasets.

-The are two ways of defining a Data Catalog through the use of YAML configuration, or programmatically using an API.
+You can define a Data Catalog in two ways - through YAML configuration, or programmatically using an API.
 Both methods allow you to specify:

  - Dataset name
  - Dataset type
  - Location of the dataset using `fsspec`, detailed in the next section
- - Credentials needed in order to access the dataset
+ - Credentials needed to access the dataset
  - Load and saving arguments
- - Whether or not you want a [dataset or ML model to be versioned](kedro_io.md#versioning) when you run your data pipeline
+ - Whether you want a [dataset or ML model to be versioned](kedro_io.md#versioning) when you run your data pipeline

-## Specifying the location of the dataset
+## Specify the location of the dataset

-Kedro relies on [`fsspec`](https://filesystem-spec.readthedocs.io/en/latest/) for reading and saving data from a variety of data stores including local file systems, network file systems, cloud object stores, and Hadoop.
+Kedro relies on [`fsspec`](https://filesystem-spec.readthedocs.io/en/latest/) to read and save data from a variety of data stores including local file systems, network file systems, cloud object stores, and Hadoop.
 When specifying a storage location in `filepath:`, you should provide a URL using the general form `protocol://path/to/data`.
 If no protocol is provided, the local file system is assumed (same as ``file://``).

 The following prepends are available: